solrevdev/solrevdev.github.io/_posts/2020-01-10-err_http2_inadequate_transport_security.md

 ---
 ## ERR_HTTP2_INADEQUATE_TRANSPORT_SECURITY error on down-level windows operating systems

-The other day I was went to test debug some code on a Windows Server 2012RC machine and encountered `ERR_HTTP2_INADEQUATE_TRANSPORT_SECURITY` when running my asp.net core 3.1 razor pages website.
+The other day I was going to test and debug some code on a Windows Server 2012RC machine when I encountered the exception `ERR_HTTP2_INADEQUATE_TRANSPORT_SECURITY` when running my asp.net core 3.1 razor pages website.

-This site worked fine elsewhere so in order to try and narrow down the problem I created a brand new asp.net core website to see if it was something in my code that was the issue but I had the same error showing up in google chrome.
+This site worked fine elsewhere so to try and narrow down the problem I created a brand new asp.net core website to see if it was something in my code that was the issue but I had the same error showing up in google chrome.

-After some googling I tried to reset the servers self-signed ssl certificate by using the following closing the browser inbetween but with little success:
+After some googling, I tried to reset the servers self-signed SSL certificate by using the following closing the browser in between but that had no effect:

 ```shell
 dotnet dev-certs https --clean
 dotnet dev-certs https --trust
 ```

-I created a [github issue](https://github.com/aspnet/AspNetCore.Docs/issues/16434) and the ever helpful [@guardrex](https://github.com/guardrex) came to my rescue again and pointed me in the right direction.
+I created a [github issue](https://github.com/aspnet/AspNetCore.Docs/issues/16434) and the ever-helpful [@guardrex](https://github.com/guardrex) came to my rescue again and pointed me in the right direction.

-It is a [known bug](https://github.com/dotnet/aspnetcore/issues/16811) and there is an open github issue for it.
+It is a [known bug](https://github.com/dotnet/aspnetcore/issues/16811) and there is an open Github issue for it.

 *Workaround**

-So here for others and for me if this happens again is my workaround:
+So here for others and me if this happens again is my workaround:

 A specific down-level machine (Windows Server 2012R2) was causing the exception and because I knew which machine, I had access to its `Environment.MachineName` which I use later to programmatically decide which `ListenOptions.Protocols` Kestrel should load.